8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 Low Carb Sushi Order Guide (Keto Sushi Options for Fish, Inserts & Wraps)

-Instead of getting to a Japanese restaurant and frantically asking or looking up on your phone is wasabi keto or the nutrition value of certain ingredients, check out our keto sushi options order guide beforehand to have an idea of what you’d like to order, determine what’s low carb and ketogenic, and to feel more prepared.
+Instead of arriving at a Japanese restaurant and scrambling to ask or search on your phone about whether wasabi is keto or the nutrition of specific ingredients, consult our ketogenic sushi options order guide beforehand.
+This will help you decide what to order, identify low-carb and ketogenic choices, and feel more prepared.

 That being said, check out our list below for which fish options are best to order in your sushi, as well as which wraps, inserts, and sauces have the fewest carbs.